mueni5/christine/README.md

 Make sure you have Node.js installed on your machine.
 Clone this repository to your local system (if you haven't already).
-Navigate to the db directory and run npm install to install the required dependencies.
+Navigate to the directory and run npm install to install the required dependencies.
 Once the installation is complete, run npm start to start the JSON server.
 The server will be available at http://localhost:3000.

 ## Data Management